 61% of Social Security recipients rely on that income to provide more than 50% of their income needs in retirement.
 (SSA fact sheet June 2017)

 Since so many individuals rely on Social Security as their primary source of income, it’s crucial to understand spousal Social Security benefits and the decisions and strategies that can affect the benefit amount.
 Doing so BEFORE retirement will improve your cash flow AFTER retirement.

 What are spousal Social Security benefits?

-Spousal Social Security benefits are designed to help current, widowed, or ex-spouses, who either have a limited work history or have earned significantly less than their spouses over their lifetime.
-That could be a stay-at-home parent, an (ex)spouse who left the workforce to go back to school, or any (ex)spouse that may have an earnings gap that would cause a significantly lower Social Security benefit.
+Spousal Social Security benefits are designed to help current, widowed, or ex-spouses who either have a limited work history or have earned significantly less than their spouses over their lifetime.
+That could be a stay-at-home parent, an (ex)spouse who left the workforce to go back to school, or any (ex)spouse who may have an earnings gap that would cause a significantly lower Social Security benefit.

 The FRA is age 66 for people born in 1943-1954 and gradually increases to age 67 for people born in 1960 or later.
 Visit the Social Security website to determine your FRA.

 To aid in the digestion of all of this information, it’s best for you, dear reader, to break up the spousal Social Security benefits into their three categories:

 Although the premise of providing for a spouse is the same for all three groups, there are enough differences to lead to confusion between them.